Arminea/scala-graphs/README.md

 #### Depth first search

-Algorithm starts at the root node and explores as far as possible along each along each branch before backtracking.
+Algorithm starts at the root node and explores as far as possible along each branch before backtracking.
 It can be implemented recursively or iteratively.
 DFS takes time `Θ(|N| + |E|)` where `N` is the number of nodes and `E` is the number of edges.

-To avoid infinite run for cyclic graph we have to keep track of explored nodes.
+To avoid infinite run for a cyclic graph we have to keep track of explored nodes.

 Pseudocode of recursive approach: